patrickmaynard/email-collector/README.md

 ### A note on emails

 If you're an intern or young journalist on deadline, and you have a choice between using this script and making a phone call or knocking on a door, choose the door first, then the phone call, and only as a last resort, this script.
 Emails are always slower, and you'll get far better results talking with a source in person or over the phone.
-It's a little outside of current social norms, but it's really not that scary!
+It's a little outside of current social norms to call someone unannounced, but your source will usually appreciate that you're on deadline and trying to give them a voice, and it's really not that scary!
 And it gets easier -- I promise!